khanhongithub/KeywordSpotting-on-ESP32-C3/2_deploy/data/README.md

 The following files are extracted from the speech_commands dataset using in Lab 1 using the script `wav2features.py`.

 - `no.npz`: A compressed numpy array from a preprocessed "no" sample
-- `yes.npz`: A compressed numpy array from a preprocessed "no" sample
+- `yes.npz`: A compressed numpy array from a preprocessed "yes" sample